Ion source: Inductively-coupled plasma

 Ions can be created in an inductively coupled plasma, which is a plasma source in which the energy is supplied by electrical currents which are produced by electromagnetic induction, that is, by time-varying magnetic fields.

 Microwave-induced plasma

 Microwave induced plasma ion sources are capable of exciting electrodeless gas discharges to create ions for trace element mass spectrometry.
-A microwave plasma is a type of plasma, that has high frequency electromagnetic radiation in the GHz range.
+A microwave plasma has high frequency electromagnetic radiation in the GHz range.
 It is capable of exciting electrodeless gas discharges.
 If applied in surface-wave-sustained mode, they are especially well suited to generate large-area plasmas of high plasma density.
 If they are both in surface-wave and resonator mode, they can exhibit a high degree of spatial localization.
 This allows to spatially separate the location of plasma generations from the location of surface processing.
 Such a separation (together with an appropriate gas-flow scheme) may help reduce the negative effect, that particles released from a processed substrate may have on the plasma chemistry of the gas phase.